orblancog/mad-x_syntax/README.md

 * v 1.5 Changing Licence from GPLv3 to EUPL
 * v 1.6 Adding automatic highlighting for .seq files
 * v 1.7 Editing source accourding to GNU suggestions
+* v 1.8 Editing source accourding to GNU suggestions and adding info about the command package-install-file

 ### TODO